About CSF

 Clearly delineating the roles and responsibilities of each Federal Agency regarding commercial space regulation

-In addition, CSF regularly engages with government agencies, including the Federal Aviation Administration and the Departments of State and Commerce, to promote regulatory frameworks which ensure safety and efficiency while providing for industry innovation.
+In addition, CSF regularly engages with federal agencies to promote policy and regulatory frameworks which ensure safety and efficiency while supporting the continued growth and development of industry.
 CSF’s comments on proposed rulemakings and requests for information have been critical to shaping regulatory products across the federal government.
+CSF staff routinely serve on advisory committees and panels to provide insight and advice to current and future government activities.

 CSF increases awareness of the potential of suborbital vehicles through the Space Applications Research Group (SARG).
 Members of SARG convene with both congressional staff members and NASA officials to discuss topics such as space science, suborbital human-tended research, STEM education engagement, and technology development on new platforms.